nataliepopescu/verifopt/PATTERNS.md

 # Code patterns checked for flow-insensitive vtable usage

-All patterns are compiled with `-C opt-level=3` (release build).
+All patterns are compiled with `-C opt-level=3` (release build) and `rustc 1.87.0`.

 MIR generally seems to emit vtable usage regardless, so in these examples we are looking more closely at the generated LLVM IR (via [godbolt](https://godbolt.org/)).

 ## Patterns